brymack/bash/README.md

 # bash
 Bash Scripts

+newuser.sh
 Add a new user

+What does this script do?
+The quick answer is add a user and their ssh key to the local system.
+Once this is done the user will be able to login to the system presumably vi ssh using thier private key

 newuser.sh is for adding new users to ubuntu.
-To add this file to your system you will need to follow the following steps
+To add this script to the system you will be adding users to follow the following steps.

     "vi newuser.sh"
     "i" for insert